 Salmon Baby – This distinctive variety adds a gorgeous splash of color to any garden setting.

-Variegatus – This trailing type of nasturtium dazzles the eye with brilliant orange and red flowers.
+Variegatus – This trailing nasturtium dazzles the eye with brilliant orange and red flowers.

 Peach Melba – Add contrast your garden setting with this abundantly blooming variety that produces creamy yellow flowers sporting orange/red centers.